Annapurna Circuit trek

-Accommodation will be in comfortable lodges and tea houses run by local families, unless people specify a preference for tents.
+Accommodation will be in comfortable lodges run by local families, unless people specify a preference for tents.
 Each lodge has a central communal area with stove, while the bedrooms are unheated with two beds and mattresses and pillows.
 You will need to bring a sleeping bag (3 season is normally enough), and the lodge will lend you a blanket if you ask.

 Fitness for the Annapurna Circuit trek